 - All other necessary medications should be given to your supervisor and not left on the bus.

 Transportation is provided to and from the fields every day by Certified Commercial Drivers License holders.
 Crew leaders will inform employees of all rules and general behavior expectations.
 All buses are leased and certified with the appropriate inspections conducted through the Department of Labor and Transportation.
+Travel pay is minimum wage and is paid one way only.

 Rules & Policies: